varya/varya.github.com/src/documents/posts/image-diffs-with-git/index_en.html.md

 *.png diff=image
 ```

-Provide git with this configuration with:
+Provide git with this configuration by:

 ```
   › git config --global core.attributesfile '~/.gitattributes'